hdvanegasm/scl-rs/README.md

 - The `peer_ips` is the list of IPs for all the peers engaged in the protocol.
   In this case, the array is specified in such a way that the party with index `i` has IP `peer_ips[i]`.
-- The server_cert is the certificate path for that node for secure communication.
+- The `server_cert` is the certificate path for that node for secure communication.
-- The `priv_key` is the file with the private key associated with the certificate in server_cert.
+- The `priv_key` is the file with the private key associated with the certificate in `server_cert`.
 This private key is used for secure communication.
 - `trusted_certs` is a list of paths with trusted CA certificates.
 This is useful in executions where the certificates are self-signed.